laravel-doctrine/docs/scout/indexing.md

 }
 ```

-> Please not that currently it is required to have the primary key (`id`) of the entity marked as public to make it possible to index and search them.
+> Please note that currently it is required to have the primary key (`id`) of the entity marked as public to make it possible to index and search them.

 ### Batch indexing